-S&P Global Ratings assigned its 'AA' long-term rating to Council Rock School District, Pa.'s series 2020 general obligation (GO) bonds.
-At the same time, S&P Global Ratings affirmed its 'AA' long-term rating on the district's previously issued GO debt.
+S&P Global Ratings assigned its 'AA' long-term rating to Council Rock School District, Pa.'s series B of 2019 general obligation (GO) bonds.
+At the same time, we affirmed our 'AA' long-term rating on the district's previously issued GO debt.
 The outlook is stable.